marko0205/AWS-EC2-Word-Count/ReadME.md

         strcat(address, head->fname);

         F = fopen(address, "r");
-        // set the seek to the starting point-1, for the first tile to read if (firstFile) {
+        // set the seek to the starting point, for the first tile to read if (firstFile) {
             fseek(F, work->start, SEEK_SET);
             firstFile = 0;